What is Retaliation?

 In the districts around New York City, the average employment discrimination award for pain and suffering was $200,000, while the average award for punitive damages was $460,000, according to a study by Professor Vivian Berger.
 The settlement amount will vary depending on the facts of the case.

 What is a legally protected activity?

-Victims of workplace retaliation should contact an employment lawyer for a free consultation.
-Some retaliation statutes require victims to file within a certain amount of time (as little at 30 days), so it’s important to reach out to a lawyer as soon as possible.
+Victims of workplace retaliation should contact an employment lawyer for a consultation.
+Some retaliation statutes require victims to file within a certain amount of time (as little as 30 days), so it’s important to reach out to a retaliation lawyer as soon as possible.